xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-categorised/miscellaneous/miscellaneous/pfkey.md

 If `X` is specified it is a simple or nested character vector defining the new setting of the key.
 The value of `X` is returned in the result `R`.

 The elements of `X` are either character scalars or 2-element character vectors which specify keycodes.
-See [Keyboard Shortcuts on page 1](../../UserGuide/The APL Environment/Keyboard Shortcuts.htm#Keyboard_Shortcuts).
+See [Keyboard Shortcuts](../../UserGuide/The APL Environment/Keyboard Shortcuts.htm#Keyboard_Shortcuts).

 Programmable function keys are recognised in any of the three types of window (SESSION, EDIT and TRACE) provided by the Dyalog APL development environment. `⎕SR` operates with the 'raw' function keys and ignores programmed settings.